rayankhan69-invent/Hire-AIOS/README.md

-# HireIQ AI — Frontend
+# Hire AIOS — Frontend

-The frontend shell for **HireIQ AI**, an AI-powered hiring platform built for recruitment agencies and organizations.
+The frontend shell for **Hire AIOS**, an AI-powered hiring platform built for recruitment agencies and organizations.
 This is a UI-only scaffold: no authentication logic, no data fetching, no business logic.
 It's meant as the foundation to build features on top of.